flyve-mdm/demo-mode/README.md

 ## Documentation

-We share long-form content about the project on the [website](http://flyve.org/demo-mode/howtos).
+We share long-form content about the project on the website, see our [How-tos](http://flyve.org/demo-mode/howtos) and [Development](http://flyve.org/demo-mode/) sections.

 ## Versioning